Khyonie/Lilac/README.md

 # Lilac 🌸
-Lilac is a high-performance Java 17 TOML language library with support for serialization and deserialization.
+Lilac is a high-performance Java 17 TOML language library with support for serialization and deserialization, similarly to YAML and JSON.

 Javadoc can be found [here](http://www.khyonieheart.coffee/javadoc/lilac/index.html).

 ## Compliance
-Lilac is fully compliant with the [v1.0.0 TOML language specification](https://toml.io/en/v1.0.0), with the only absence being inline tables and date/time types, which will be implemented at a later date.
+Lilac is fully compliant with the [v1.0.0 TOML language specification](https://toml.io/en/v1.0.0), with the only absence being date/time types, which will be implemented at a later date.
 ## Why would I want to use Lilac?
 Lilac is written specifically to address some common shortcomings of other popular configuration languages and Java libraries:
 ### Inline types